-During the times of the year when you aren’t concerned with tasks like watering the lawn or other chores that require the use of a considerable amount of water, it is still possible to waste it in a number of different ways.
-This is even true in the winter.
-And for those who are trying to manage a household with several occupants who require the use of water each and every day, it can be challenging to help your loved ones get a grip on their waste and share in your concern.
+Households waste a considerable amount of water throughout all seasons of the year.
+And for those who are trying to manage a home with several occupants, it can be challenging to help your loved ones get a grip on their waste and share in your concern.
 At the end of the day, this comes at a cost for the one left with the water bill, but that ends today as this expense can be reduced using a few easy tips.
 Here are some tips for keeping water usage and your monthly payment low.

 1. Use the garbage disposal sparingly

-In order to operate effectively, the garbage disposal within our homes requires a considerable amount of water.
-Not only does it take more water to get those chunks to go down the drain, but regardless of what you toss down into the disposal, accumulation will occur over time.
+In order to operate effectively, the garbage disposal requires a lot of water.
+Not only does it take more water to get chunky bits of food down the drain, but regardless of what you toss into the disposal, accumulation will occur over time.
 At some point, either you or your plumber will have to remove the debris.
-Instead, simply avoid tossing anything down there at all and either compost it or throw it away.
-Not only will it save water, it can save the time and energy required to clean it out or fix any problems that can be caused by disposal operation over time.
+Instead, simply avoid using the garbage disposal when possible and either compost food or throw it away.
+This saves water, as well as the time and energy required to clean the disposal out or fix any problems that can be caused by operation over time.

 2. Minimize water softener refills

-Included in the water in our homes are other substances such as minerals that vary in concentration based on where you live and where you get your water from.
-This buildup within water can be hard on appliances but its presence can be reduced through the use of water softeners.
-At the same time however, these chemicals can be quite harmful to the environment and can cost you more as the process of softening takes place within the system.
-By minimizing your refills you’ll also save on the cost of chemicals, which may not cause a lower water bill but it will put some useful dollars back into your pocket.
+Included in the water in our homes are other substances such as minerals that vary in concentration based on where you live and where your community gets their water from.
+This buildup can be hard on appliances but its presence can be reduced through the use of water softeners.
+At the same time, the chemicals in these softeners can be quite harmful to the environment and can cost you more as the process of softening takes place within the system.
+Thus, minimizing your refills will also help you save money on the cost of chemicals.

 3. Establish a monthly water budget

-One effective method for lowering the water bill is establishing a monthly water budget for your home.
-This particular method of reducing your expenses does take a ton of work but it does offer homeowners sizeable savings should they be able to follow it.
-In order to create your plan, you will need to analyze how much water your family members use and when they use it.
-From there, the challenge becomes setting a reasonable limit and sticking to it.
-It is important your goals are achievable so that you can reach them and stay encouraged instead of setting lofty ones that cause you to be dismayed when you fail to achieve them.
-As you meet your goals or exceed the expectation you set, be sure to reward your family members.
+Establishing a monthly water budget for your home is always an impactful savings tactic.
+First, analyze how much water your family members use and when they use it.
+The next challenge is setting a reasonable limit and sticking to it.
+Make sure your goals are achievable instead of setting lofty ones that cause you to be dismayed when you fail to reach them.
+As you meet or exceed your goals, be sure to reward your family members.

 4. Check your water meter for leaks

-The water meter is a device that is used to measure water use within a home.
-On an annual basis, leaks in the plumbing throughout our homes account for households losing thousands of gallons.
-The water meter is capable of detecting waste by determining water usage that occurs after water has been turned off both inside and outside of the home for testing.
-Concluding that there is indeed a leak is not always easy because someone in your family could just be using more water than usual.
-Luckily, once you have a sense for your water budget and how closely your family sticks to it, you’ll know how much water you use in an average month.
-If everyone’s been using water as promised, then you know a leak may be present somewhere.
+The water meter measures water use within a home.
+On an annual basis, leaks in home plumbing account for households losing thousands of gallons.
+The meter is capable of detecting waste by determining usage that occurs after water has been turned off inside and outside of the home for testing.
+Concluding that there is indeed a leak is not always easy because someone in your family could just be using more than usual.
+Luckily, once you have a sense for your budget and how closely your family sticks to it, you’ll know how much water you use in an average month.
+If everyone’s is staying within their set usage limits, then you know a leak may be present somewhere.

 5. Winterize outdoor spigots

-In the winter, the outdoor faucets in our homes are subject to damage as the conditions can make it difficult to keep them in working condition.
-In order to avoid this however and to save yourself money, winterizing your spigots can beneficial.
-To do this, remove the various connections from your spigot and check to make sure there are no leaks.
+In the winter, the outdoor faucets in our homes are subject to damage as the cold weather can make it difficult to keep them in working condition.
+To avoid this and save money, winterize your spigots by removing the various connections from your spigot and check to make sure there are no leaks.
 If there are any, be sure to fix them.
-From there you will want to remove as much water from your pipes as possible and install insulation where you can to further protect your home.
-Following through on these steps will help you to prevent having your pipes freeze and burst.
+From there, empty your pipes as much as possible and install insulation where you can to further protect your home.
+Following through on these steps will help you to prevent your pipes from freezing and bursting.

 6. Soak pots and pans